-Symmetry itself is not the problem, of course - the problem is that we don't understand it.
+Symmetry itself is not the problem, of course - the problem is that we don't understand why certain symmetries appear in fundamental physics and not others.
 Most of us relate the idea of symmetry to transformations in physical space, such as under reflection in a mirror or by spinning around full circle and returning to our original state.
-By comparison, the idea of symmetry in modern physics is rather obscure.
-The symmetry groups appearing in the standard model of particle physics each involve transformations of complex variables, which are not so easy to visualize - nobody knows how to visualize an imaginary dimension, let alone a complex one.
+By comparison, the idea of symmetry in modern physics is abstract and obscure.
+The gauge symmetry groups appearing in the standard model of particle physics each involve transformations of complex variables, which are not so easy to visualize - nobody knows how to visualize an imaginary dimension, let alone a complex one.
 Yet we know that these symmetries exist in Nature.
 The following three symmetry groups are of central importance to the standard model: